Noahscratch493/editablescratch/README.md

    - Navigate to the root of EditableScratch and open the `index.html` file in your preferred text editor (e.g., Visual Studio Code, Sublime Text, Notepad++).

 3. **Edit the Branding:**
-   - Locate the placeholder text labeled "Put Name Here" within the HTML file.
-Replace this text with your desired branding.
+   - Locate the placeholder text that says `const customText = 'EditableScratch';` and edit the "EditableScratch" part of the text.
-   - Customize other elements as needed, such as logo images or styles.

 4. **Save Your Changes:**
    - After making your edits, save the `index.html` file.